cube-js/cube/docs/content/Deployment/Deployment-Guide.md

 ![](https://raw.githubusercontent.com/statsbotco/cube.js/master/docs/content/Developer-Tools/how-cube-cloud-works.png)

-Cube Cloud can be integrated with your Github to automtically deploy from the specified production branch (master by default).
+Cube Cloud can be integrated with your GitHub to automatically deploy from the specified production branch (`master` by default).
 It also can create staging and preview APIs based on the branches in the repository.

 You can learn more about [deployment with Cube Cloud](/cloud/deploys) in its documentation.